MS-Cloud-Experts/Plur-e-Docs/Business-Central-APIs/License-Plates/1.-License-Plates/GetLicencesPlateByWsheDocument.md

   - **ChildLPs**: Recursively lists child LPs associated with this LP, following the same structure.

 #### Summary
-The `GetLicencesPlateByWsheDocument` method is designed to retrieve all License Plates associated with a specific warehouse document.
+The `GetLicencesPlateByWsheDocument` method retrieves all License Plates associated with a specific warehouse document and allows filtering by License Plate status.
 This API is essential for tracking and managing License Plates within a warehouse environment, providing detailed information on each LP, including any hierarchical relationships between parent and child LPs.